Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 https://votecube.com/#!/poll/info/Cube/vote/kBSVLFHn01lMtvPXYIzu/4vz9cPyZiMoaGG4JOh6t

 Non-combat drones are to be shown above the battlefield, enabling expedient evacuation, mass communication and overhead reporting.
 3 parties are to be represented - the opposing sides and an arbiter (UN).

+Communication with soldiers is done via tradional horns and flags.
+Emphasis on the symbolic and morale values.